 The great thing is that grits contain a healthy amount of iron and folate content.
-This is essential for hemoglobin production in your furry friend and is known to prevent anemia.
+If dogs eat grits, the iron contained within is essential for hemoglobin production and is known to prevent anemia.

-Loaded with powerful antioxidants, grits have everything your dog needs to protect them from free-radical damage, such as:
+Loaded with powerful antioxidants, when dogs eat grits, they have everything they need to protect them from free-radical damage, such as:

 Grits Nutrition Information

-As a food, grits can be limited in nutritional value.
-To illustrate this fact, here is the complete grits nutrition breakdown:
+As a dog food, feeding grits can be limited in essential nutrients.
+To illustrate this fact, here is the full nutrition label breakdown of grits:

 |Vitamin A||0 mg|

 |Vitamin C||0 mg|